 - Professional Administrator - Licensed trust company in Singapore

-- Trustee – Act as trustee of private trust and provision of allowed Singapore PTC services
+- Trustee – Act as trustee of private trust

 - Enforcer of Purpose Trust – Ensure that the Professional Trustee acts in accordance with the terms of the purpose trust.
 This person must not be the same as the Professional Trustee